Discover Your Path

 These achievements have been accomplished through a number of strategic strategies that Dean Gerlach lead, including building partnerships with community stakeholders, Texas Education Agency and The Higher Education Coordinating Board leaders.
 Further, her work with Texas Legislators has been a key to bringing respect and support from that legislative body.

-In addition to providing leadership to the College of Education and Health Professions, Dr. Gerlach also directs university-wide efforts for K-16 education.
+In addition to providing leadership to the College of Education, Dr. Gerlach also directs university-wide efforts for K-16 education.
 As Associate Vice President for K-16 Initiatives her work has been focused on developing and sustaining a North Texas community council whose work is committed to the goals of increasing success rates and closing the gaps in achievement among all students, kindergarten through graduate school, with a particular focus on providing access and success for low-income African American and Latino students.
 The UTA Metroplex Council has also worked to make sure that all are preparing outstanding teachers and administrators, continually working to align the K-16 curriculum, and conducting formative and summative research in the K-16 areas.

 Under her guidance faculty developed a P-16 Doctoral Program, the only doctoral program in the US that prepares leaders for all levels (K-16) to conduct research and develop policy across K-12, 2 year college, and university levels.
 Dr. Gerlach has succeeded in bringing together reform efforts which focus on creating seamless pathways for students in K-16 education.